vazco/meteor-universe-e2e/README.md

 Docs can be found at [mochajs.org](https://mochajs.org/)

+If you want to set custom reporter etc. you can provide options under `mocha` section of our config.
+List of available options can be found in [Mocha Wiki](https://github.com/mochajs/mocha/wiki/Using-mocha-programmatically#set-options).
+Please not that only `ui` supported at the moment is `tdd`.
+If you want to use `bdd` please let us know.

 #### Chai

 > Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.